enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 ![](attachments/all_vector_data_loaded%201.png)

 >ℹ️ Of the 4 layers opened, 2 are stored in the cloud (OSM and the Meilenblätter), and 2 were imported from local files.
-Because the reference to tghe layer sources (WMS URLs or file paths) are saved in the project file, all layers will be loaded automatically.
+Because the reference to the layer sources (WMS URLs or file paths) are saved in the project file, all layers will be loaded automatically.
 >However, the data is **never actually stored in the project file**, but is simply loaded when the project is opened.
 So, if you want to copy your QGIS to another computer, or create a nackup, do not forget to **copy the data files along with the QGIS project file**.

 ![](attachments/Pasted%20image%2020230706150030.png) **Don't forget to save the project !**